kudobuilder/operators/repository/kafka/docs/latest/custom.md

 KUDO Kafka is aiming to provide out of the box optimized Kafka clusters on Kubernetes, which can be tuned and configured using the parameters.

-Advanced custom configuration is to empower the advanced users of the Kafka, so they aren't restricted by the parameters we expose in the KUDO Kafka configuration.
+Custom configurations empower the advanced Kafka user so they aren't restricted by the parameters currently exposed in the KUDO Kafka configuration.

-KUDO Kafka allows configuring the custom broker configuration using **CUSTOM_SERVER_PROPERTIES_CM_NAME** and custom metrics reporter configuration using **CUSTOM_METRICS_CM_NAME**
+KUDO Kafka allows configuring the following:
+- custom broker configurations using **CUSTOM_SERVER_PROPERTIES_CM_NAME**
+- custom metrics-reporter configurations using **CUSTOM_METRICS_CM_NAME**

 ## Custom broker configuration